 If the Investigating Officer decides there is insufficient evidence to support an allegation that a Disciplinary Breach has taken place no further action will be taken.

-If the Investigating Officer decides there is sufficient evidence to support an allegation that a Disciplinary breach may have taken place they will then decide whether the alleged Disciplinary Breach is a material or non-material breach.
+If the Investigating Officer decides there is sufficient evidence to support an allegation that a Disciplinary breach may have taken place they will then decide whether the alleged Disciplinary Breach is a major or minor breach.
+The Disciplinary Regulations Disciplinary Regulations & Process V2 March 2026 gives details as to how both major and minor breaches may be managed.

 How long do I have to complete the qualification?